anthonynsimon/secrets-vault/README.md

 Inspired by Rails credentials - it pairs nicely with [mrsk](https://mrsk.dev).
 But it can be used as a standalone CLI tool or as a library.

-The vault is JSON encoded and encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).
+The vault is YAML encoded and encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).

 ## Quick start